naninovel/docs/docs/guide/special-effects.md

 ### Standalone Effects

-You can add a custom standalone effect (implemented via a prefab, like the "Rain" and "Snow" built-in effects) by storing the effect prefab in `Resources` folders and using [`@spawn`](/api/#spawn) and [`@despawn`](/api/#despawn) commands to control them via naninovel scripts.
-For example, given there is a `Resources/FX/Explosion.prefab` asset stored in the project, following commands will spawn and de-spawn (destroy) the prefab on scene:
+You can add a custom standalone effect (implemented via a prefab, like the "Rain" and "Snow" built-in effects) by adding the effect prefab via spawn resources managers (`Naninovel -> Resources -> Spwan`) and using [`@spawn`](/api/#spawn) and [`@despawn`](/api/#despawn) commands in the same way as with the built-in effects.
+For example, given there is a `Explosion.prefab` prefab assigned via the spawn manager, following commands will spawn and de-spawn (destroy) the prefab on scene:

 ```
-@spawn FX/Explosion
+@spawn Explosion
-@despawn FX/Explosion
+@despawn Explosion
 ```

-Check the built-in effect prefabs stored at `Naninovel/Resources/Naninovel/FX` for reference implementations.
+Check the built-in effect prefabs stored at `Naninovel/Prefabs/FX` for reference implementations.

 ### Camera Effects